facooya/fayos/docs/inc/README.md

 # Include Readme
 ## Overview
 Header files.
-Omission `inc/`, Use like `.include "drv/vga.s"`, `.include "boot.s"` in source file.
+Omission `inc/`, Use like `.include "drv/vga.s"` in source file.
 Because already seek include files in `inc/` by `as -Iinc` compiler option in Makefile.

 ---